davideagen/propertyutils/README.md

 [SecurityException](https://docs.oracle.com/javase/10/docs/api/java/lang/SecurityException.html)
 is thrown, stopping the execution of the application.

-Code often does this to read a property.
+The following code is often used to read a property.
 But this code either requires time-consuming discovery of the properties to be read and changes to the security policy to allow the read, or it will simply fail and not be able to run under a Security Manager.

 ```java
 String value = System.getProperty("key");
 ```

-The propery way to read a system property requires the read to be wrapped in a try so that failures are caught and dealt with.
+The proper way to read a system property requires the read to be wrapped in a `try` so that failures are caught and dealt with.
 While correct, sprinkling this all over your code results in a lower signal to noise ratio and makes it harder to see at a glance what is done: